Multi-Target Tracking in Distributed Sensor Networks using Particle PHD Filters: Simulations

+In the first simulation, we compare the performance of the MS-PPHDF and the D-PPHDF to the alternative DDF-PPHDF and the \ac{dpcrlb}, which serves as a benchmark.
+Measurement noise is zero-mean Gaussian with variance $\sigma_r^2=0.1, 0.3$ and the average number of clutter is $0.1$.

-The simulation results for tracking three targets in the given setup are depicted in Figure \ref{fig:simresults}.
+The simulation results are depicted in Figure \ref{fig:simresults}.
 While the top part considers zero-mean Gaussian measurement noise with a per-component variance of $\sigma_r^2 = 0.1$, the bottom part shows the results for $\sigma_r^2 = 0.3$.
-In addition to evaluating the performance of \ac{ms-pphdf}, \ac{phd-dpf}, and \ac{ddf-pphdf} in terms of the squared and scaled \ac{ospa} metric over time and comparing it to the \ac{dpcrlb} as can be seen in the left part of the figure, we also look at the estimated number of targets, which is depicted in the right column.
+In addition to evaluating the performance of the \ac{ms-pphdf}, the \ac{phd-dpf}, and the \ac{ddf-pphdf} in terms of the squared and scaled \ac{ospa} metric over time and comparing it to the \ac{dpcrlb} as can be seen in the left part of the figure, we also look at the estimated number of targets, which is depicted in the right column.
 Since the \ac{ospa} metric contains a penalty for an erroneous estimate of the number of targets, this side-by-side comparison facilitates the interpretation of the tracking results.

 Let us start by considering Figures \ref{fig:ospa01x}) and \ref{fig:nest01x}), i.e., the case of $\sigma_r^2 = 0.1$.
 First of all, we observe that neither tracking algorithm provides an \ac{ospa} value or an estimate of the number of targets for $i = 0$.
 This is expected and due to \ac{atb}, which initializes new particle clouds based on the measurements from the previous time step.
 Thus, target birth is delayed by one time step and tracking can only be performed for $i > 0$.
 The same effect can be witnessed at $i = 9$ and $i = 14$, respectively, which mark the time instants at which targets 2 and 3 enter the \ac{roi}.
 Here, the \ac{ospa} curves of all trackers exhibit a spike, which is due to the fact that the newborn particles are not yet considered in the tracker and, hence, the number of estimated targets is too low, as can be seen in Figure \ref{fig:nest01x}).